 By the mid 1950s, Berck joined Publi-Art, the advertising division of publishing house Le Lombard.
 He made a great many illustrations for advertisements and stories, that were published in Tintin and Line, and took over 'Le Grenadier Victoria', the advertising comic strip for Victoria chocolat, from Albert Weinberg.
 Other advertising strips that Berck illustrated include 'Polochon dans la Pampa', 'Vic et Rio' and 'Les Frères Cha-Cha'.

 In addition to his work for Tintin, Berck cooperated with Leo Loedts on several stories for the magazines Zonnekind and Zonneland of the publishing house Altoria in Averbode between 1963 and 1976.
 Under the name Studio Arle, they created 'Wim en Eric: De Verdwenen Sloep' (1965) and the adventure series 'De Zwartepinken', with scripts by Maurice Renders (1965-1972).
-The stories are also published in the French-language counterparts Dorémi and Tremplin.
+The stories were also published in the French-language counterparts Dorémi and Tremplin.
 Arle also made the comic 'De Familie Nopkes' with Jos Loedts for 't Kapoentje in 1965.

-While drawing 'Sammy', Berck also worked extensively for publishers and papers from Holland, Flanders and Germany.
-He created the daily comic about pre-historic giant 'Lombok' in cooperation with Daniel Jansens in Het Gazet van Antwerpen in 1969.
+While drawing 'Sammy', Berck also worked extensively for publishers and papers from the Netherlands, Flanders and Germany.
+He created the daily comic about pre-historic giant 'Lombok' in cooperation with Daniel Jansens in Gazet van Antwerpen in 1969.
 This series was also published in the French language in Le Soir Jeunesse and Samedi Jeunesse.
 For the Dutch comic magazines Sjors and Eppo, he developed the boyscout series 'De Donderpadjes' with Rudy Jansen (1971-74) and the adventure series starring the wealthy orphan 'Lowietje' ('Lou' in French) with Piet Hein Broenland (1974-83).

 Arthur Berckmans continued to draw new 'Sammy' stories for Spirou throughout the 1980s and early 1990s, while steadily dropping his other activities.
 He retired after 31 albums in 1994, and sold his part of the rights to the publisher Dupuis.
 Cauvin continued the series for another nine albums with Jean-Pol as Berck's successor.